-The Women and Gender Studies Program works to make the diversity of women’s and gendered perspectives visible and to promote student success within an academic, professional, and personal context.
+The Department of Women and Gender Studies works to make the diversity of women’s and gendered perspectives visible and to promote student success within an academic, professional, and personal context.
 Program knowledge seeks to provide students with the occasion to investigate the intersections of sex, gender, race, ethnicity, class, age, sexuality, and ability as dimensions of social identity, and as considered at local, national, and transnational levels.

 This interdisciplinary program offers students a well-rounded undergraduate education leading to expertise in a wide variety of skills that prepare students for career and graduate school success.
 Students have an opportunity to understand themselves and their society within an inclusive view of the human experience.